1. File a Fraud Complaint | Understanding Fraud and Its Legal Thresholds

 This case demonstrates that:

-Not every unpaid debt in Washington D.C. constitutes criminal fraud.
+Not every unpaid debt in Washington D.C.
+Constitutes criminal fraud.

 Prosecutors seek evidence of intent, not merely financial collapse.